Mohit Malik: Career

 Mann Kee Awaaz Pratigya and Phulwa.
 He was also the contestant of Nach Baliye 4.
 He has also done Suvreen Guggal – Topper of The Year as Rehan Charles.

 He also worked in Doli Armaano Ki as Samrat Singh Rathore where his acting talent was appreciated the most.
 In 2015, Mohit Malik participated in Jhalak Dikhhla Jaa and got the third place.
-From June 2016 to Jan 2017 He hosted Savdhaan India.
+From June 2016 to Jan 2017 he hosted Savdhaan India.

-In 2018, Mohit is acting as lead role in musical show Kullfi Kumarr Bajewala, as Sikandar Singh Gill, which broadcasts on Star Plus.
+In 2018, Malik played a lead role in musical show Kullfi Kumarr Bajewala, as Sikandar Singh Gill, which broadcasts on Star Plus.

-In August 2020, he is portraying Dhruv Jaiswal in StarPlus's Lockdown Ki Love Story.
+In August 2020, he played the role of Dhruv Jaiswal in StarPlus's Lockdown Ki Love Story.

-It was reported that, he was about to play the role of "Viaan" in Katha Ankahee, but later on Adnan Khan was finalized to play the lead role.